THE DIGITAL SIGNATURE SUITABLE FOR EVERY NEED

 - Decreto 1078 de 2015 (may 26) Decree 1078 of 2015 (May 26) Single Regulatory Decree of the Information and Communication Technologies Sector.

-- Adding title 17 to part 2 of book 2 of Decreto Único Reglamentario del sector de Tecnologías de la Información y las Comunicaciones, (Decreto 1078 de 2015).
+- Adds Article 17 to part 2 of book 2 from Decreto Único Reglamentario del sector de Tecnologías de la Información y las Comunicaciones, (Decreto 1078 de 2015).

 - To partially regulate chapter IV of title III of Law 1437 of 2011 and article 45 of Law 1753 de 2015 establishing general guidelines for the use and operation of digital citizen services.